-&lt;sup>10 This data, compiled by Robert Feenstra et al. (2005), reports bilateral trade flows reported at the 4-digit SITC level for over 150 countries from 1962-2000.
-We map the SITC codes to the appropriate two-digit US Bureau of Economic Analysis (BEA) industry classifications.
-Following J. Bradford DeLong and Lawrence H. Summers (1991), Eaton and Kortum (2001), and Alfaro and Hammel (2007), we associate capital equipment with nonelectrical equipment, electrical equipment, and instrument industries.
-We define equipment trade as the sum of BEA industry codes 20-27 and 33 (farm and garden machinery, construction mining, etc.; computer and office equipment; other nonelectric machinery; electronic components; other electrical machinery; and instruments and apparatus).
-We associate automobile and automobile-related goods as the sum of BEA industry codes 28 and 29.
-Noncapital goods refer to all goods excluding capital equipment and automobile goods.
+10 This data, compiled by Feenstra et al (2005), reports bilateral trade flows reported at the 4 digit SITC level for over 150 countries from 1962 to 2000.
+We map the SITC codes to the appropriate 2 digit U.S. Bureau of Economic Analysis (BEA) industry classifications.
+Following DeLong and Summers (1991), Eaton and Kortum (2001), and Alfaro and Hammel (2007), we associate capital equipment with non-electrical equipment, electrical equipment, and instrument industries.
+We define equipment trade as the sum of BEA industry codes 20-27 and 33 (Farm and Garden Machinery, Construction Mining, etc; Computer and Office Equipment; Other Non-Electric Machinery; Electronic Components; Other Electrical Machinery; and Instruments and Apparatus).
+We associate automobile and automobile related goods as the sum of BEA industry codes 28 and 29.
+Non-capital goods refer to all goods excluding capital equipment and automobile goods.

-&lt;sup>11 To calculate the share of imported capital, automobile, and other goods, we multiply our derived shares (from the world import trade data) with the imports of goods (percent of GDP) series from the WDI.
+11To calculate the share of imported capital, automobile, and other goods, we multiply our derived shares (from the world import trade data) with imports of goods (percent of GDP) series from the WDI.